m-truong/seir-w03d04-hw-spacebattle2-game/space-battle-cont.md

 <br>
 <hr>

-## Take the space battle console game you created and turn it into a browser based game
+## :rocket: Take the space battle console game you created and turn it into a browser based game
 Get creative and come up with different ways your game could be played in the browser!
 There are no requirements.

 ### Some ideas for getting started